 - 5.3.
-5.1 and 5.2 shall not be applicable to: - 5.3.1. transferable securities and Money Market Instruments issued or guaranteed by an EU Member State or its local authorities: - 5.3.2. transferable securities and Money Market Instruments issued or guaranteed by a non-EU Member State; - 5.3.3. transferable securities and Money Market Instruments issued by public international bodies of which one or more EU Member States are members; - 5.3.4. shares held by a Fund in the capital of a company incorporated in a non-EU Member State which invests its assets mainly in the securities of issuing bodies having their registered offices in that state, where under the legislation of that state such a holding represents the only way in which the Fund can invest in the securities of issuing bodies of that state.
-This waiver is applicable only if in its investment policies the company from the non-EU Member State complies with the limits laid down in 2.3 to 2.11, 3.1, 3.2, 5.1, 5.2, 5.4, 5.5 and 5.6 and provided that where these limits are exceeded, paragraphs 5.5 and 5.6 below are observed; - 5.3.5. shares held by an investment company in the capital of subsidiary companies carrying on only the business of management, advice or marketing in the country where the subsidiary is located, in regard to the repurchase of shares at Shareholders' request exclusively on their behalf. - 5.4.
-The Company need not comply with the investment restrictions herein when exercising subscription rights attaching to transferable securities or Money Market Instruments which form part of their assets. - 5.5.
-The Central Bank may allow recently authorised Funds to derogate from the provisions of 2.3 to 2.12, 3.1, 3.2 4.1 and 4.2 for six months following the date of their authorisation, provided they observe the principle of risk spreading. - 5.6.
+5.1 and 5.2 shall not be applicable to: - 5.3.1. transferable securities and Money Market Instruments issued or guaranteed by an EU Member State or its local authorities; - 5.3.2. transferable securities and Money Market Instruments issued or guaranteed by a non-EU Member State; - 5.3.3. transferable securities and Money Market Instruments issued by public international bodies of which one or more EU Member States are members; - 5.3.4. shares held by a Fund other than an Authorised Money Market Fund in the capital of a company incorporated in a non-EU Member State which invests its assets mainly in the securities of issuing bodies having their registered offices in that state, where under the legislation of that state such a holding represents the only way in which the Fund other than an Authorised Money Market Fund can invest in the securities of issuing bodies of that state.
+This waiver is applicable only if in its investment policies the company from the non-EU Member State complies with the limits laid down in 2.3 to 2.11, 3.1, 3.2, 5.1, 5.2, 5.4, 5.5 and 5.6 and provided that where these limits are exceeded, paragraphs 5.5 and 5.6 below are observed; - 5.3.5. shares held by a Fund other than an Authorised Money Market Fund in the capital of subsidiary companies carrying on only the business of management, advice or marketing in the country where the subsidiary is located, in regard to the repurchase of shares at Shareholders' request exclusively on their behalf. - 5.4.
+Other than an Authorised Money Market Fund a Fund need not comply with the investment restrictions herein when exercising subscription rights attaching to transferable securities or Money Market Instruments which form part of their assets. - 5.5.
+The Central Bank may allow recently authorised Funds other than an Authorised Money Market Fund to derogate from the provisions of 2.3 to 2.12, 3.1, 3.2 4.1 and 4.2 for six months following the date of their authorisation, provided they observe the principle of risk spreading.

+- 5.6.
 If the limits laid down herein are exceeded for reasons beyond the control of the Company, or as a result of the exercise of subscription rights, the Company must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its Shareholders.

 - 5.7.
 Neither the Company nor a Fund, may carry out uncovered sales of:

-- 5.7.1. transferable securities;
+- 5.7.1. transferable securities:

 - 5.7.2.
 Money Market Instruments;

 - 5.7.3. units of CIS; or

 - 5.7.4.
 FDIs.

 - 5.8.
-A Fund may hold ancillary liquid assets.
+A Fund other than an Authorised Money Market Fund may hold ancillary liquid assets.